Who Is Steven Spielberg?

 Spielberg also served as executive producer for the record-breaking 2015 blockbuster Jurassic World.
 Later that year he released another directorial project, the Oscar-nominated Cold War thriller Bridge of Spies, starring Tom Hanks.
 The two had previously worked together on projects like Catch Me If You Can (2002) and The Terminal (2004) as well as Saving Private Ryan.

-After taking on an adaptation of Roald Dahl's The BFG (2016), Spielberg again tapped Hanks for a leading role in The Post (2017), pairing him on screen with acclaimed actress Meryl Streep for the first time.
-The movie centers on the actions of The Washington Post publisher (Streep) and editor (Hanks) as they attempt to go public with the Pentagon Papers, a trove of government secrets, over the objections of President Richard Nixon's administration.
+Spielberg again tapped Hanks for a leading role in The Post (2017), pairing him on screen with acclaimed actress Meryl Streep for the first time.
+The movie centers on the actions of The Washington Post publisher (Streep) and editor (Hanks) as they attempt to go public with the Pentagon Papers, a portion of a Defense Department-commissioned report on military involvement in Vietnam, over the objections of President Richard Nixon's administration.

 Spielberg was strongly drawn to the contemporary relevance of the story, which earned a Golden Globe nomination for Best Director and an Oscar nod for Best Picture.
 Along with delving into the issue of governmental cover-ups, The Post explores the treatment of women in the workplace.
 "I need a motivational purpose to make any movie," Spielberg said.
 "When I read the first draft of the script, this wasn't something that could wait three years or two years — this was a story I felt we needed to tell today."